Evo-F/arania-world/settlements/chingua/Kolir.md

 As befits a city of its stature, Kolir has also been subject to several repeated attempts at annexation and occupation, typically from other Ch'inguan noble houses.
 The most recent attempt occurred during the [[1113_succession_crisis|Succession Crisis of 1113 4C]] when [[House Aran]] attempted to seize the city in an early bid for power following the death of [[King Crallus III]].
 Aided by House Mynham, House Kolir was able to repel the armies of House Aran and withstand a minor siege.
 # Recent History
-At present, the city is occupied by [[House Cole]], assisted by auxiliary forces of the Cretian Military.
+At present, the city is occupied by [[house_cole]], assisted by auxiliary forces of the Cretian Military.